“Attention is the beginning of devotion.” (Mary Oliver)

 I am Ang Kia Yee or kyatos, a practice of mutual & collective repair based in Singapore.
 I write poetry, essays, fiction, and performance texts.
 I co-create performances with people, objects, and environments.
 I no longer believe in proving anything to anyone.
 I am learning how to disappear.

 My artistic allegiance is to the transdisciplinary and reparative.
 Most of my projects lope toward the destabilisation, contamination, mutation, and cross-pollination of disciplines, forms, and languages.
-I heal and expand the world through slowness, speculation, and divination.
-I heal and expand the world by changing the conditions and expectations of work for everyone I work with.
+I heal and expand the world through slowness, speculation, divination, and strategy.

 Though my performance practice has largely existed as theatre and performance art, my body was most extensively schooled in ballet, before I moved on to other schools of training such as Suzuki Method of Actor Training and Viewpoints.
 I am now learning to swim, as well as dance Odissi and hiphop.
 I believe in choreography that arises from the body through everyday movements and trance.
 I am trying to move very slowly, with repetitive consistency that does not progress.